-Here are 3 steps to eliminating mental clutter.
+Here are tips to eliminating mental clutter.
 Print off this article and use it as a worksheet.

 1. Tie Up Your Loose Ends.

 Make a list of 10 things, both big and small, where you need closure.
-What’s incomplete and unfinished in any area of your life (e.g. finances, health, family, work, friendships, etc.) The life wheel is a great tool to help you identify your loose ends in different areas.
+What’s incomplete and unfinished in any area of your life (e.g. finances, health, family, work, friendships, etc.) The life wheel is a great tool to help you identify the clutter in each area of your life.

 What do you notice about the loose ends in your life?
 Are they concentrated in one or two areas?
 Does this give you an idea of where in your life you need to invest more energy?.